 - See also: Events in Vienna | Dürer’s hare

 I still recall the buzz of excitement that faded to a respectful hush as we reached the end of that queue.

-There is something out-of-the-ordinary in seeing a watercolour of such detail over 500 years after it was completed in a Nuremberg workshop.
+There is something out-of-the-ordinary in seeing a watercolour of such detail over 500 years after its completion in a Nuremberg workshop.
 Especially when the work in question only makes a public appearance every five years or so.

 Fortunately for us, the buzz and reverence return with the Albertina’s new Dürer exhibition.
-It’s a while away yet, so I don’t have precise details, but it will draw on the museum’s world-leading collection of Dürer’s drawings, supplemented by loans from elsewhere.
+It draws on the museum’s world-leading collection of Dürer’s works, supplemented by loans from elsewhere.

-The Albertina has a number of masterful Dürer works beyond the Young Hare.
-For example, expect to see the pen-and-ink Praying hands from 1508, the Wing of a European Roller watercolour, and the 1503 Great Piece of Turf (clearly Dürer’s creative inspiration didn’t extend to naming his paintings).
+The Albertina’s collection of masterful Dürer pieces extends well beyond “just” the Young Hare.
+For example, expect to see portraits, cityscapes, and Bacchanalian scenes, the pen-and-ink Praying hands from 1508, the Wing of a European Roller watercolour, and the 1503 Great Piece of Turf (clearly Dürer’s creative inspiration didn’t extend to naming his paintings).

 Dates and tickets

-Current plans are for the exhibition to open on Friday, 20th September 2019 and end on Monday, 6th January 2020.
+The Dürer exhibition opens on Friday, 20th September 2019 and ends on Monday, 6th January 2020.

 How to get to the Dürer exhibition